Tokyo Olympics just beginning the race to reset themselves - WHIZ News

-TOKYO (AP) — Just two months after the unprecedented Olympic postponement, organizing committee CEO Toshiro Muto was asked Thursday about progress toward rescheduling next year’s Tokyo Games.
+TOKYO (AP) — Just two months after the unprecedented Olympic postponement, organizing committee CEO Toshiro Muto was asked Thursday about progress toward next year’s rescheduled Tokyo Games.

 “If you ask, are we just around the first corner of the 400-meter race, I cannot answer that question,” said Muto, speaking through an interpreter during an online news conference.
 “But I can tell you this much.
 I do not feel we are late in our preparations.
 I do not feel we are being delayed in any way.”